Visit Kangaroo Island, Australia

 Flinders Chase National Park

 The following day I was up early to meet my guide who picked me up along with the rest of the group and a few newcomers.
 We set off to the west of the island, first stop Flinders Chase National Park.
-Here I marveled at the Remarkable Rocks which live up to their name – a huge cluster of weather-sculptured boulders perched on a large granite dome that drops 75 metres to the sea.
+Here I marveled at the Remarkable Rocks which live up to their name – a huge cluster of weather-sculptured boulders perched on a large granite dome that drops 75 meters to the sea.

 Also in the park you can witness the truly amazing forces of nature at Admirals Arch.
 A viewing platform and boardwalk around a cliff face leads visitors to this natural rock arch, sculpted by erosion from the sea over thousands of years.
 Here we observed a colony of New Zealand fur-seals as they fed, swam and, in the main, lazed on the shore below.